Jaarabytes/Jaarabytes/README.md

 - 👋 Hi, I’m just a techie.
-- 👀 I’m interested in learning Linux, Python, PHP and C
+- 👀 I’m interested in learning Python, PHP and C